 Where can Division of Marine Fisheries licenses be purchased?

-All Division of Marine Fisheries' license offices can sell and renew all licenses.
+Most Division of Marine Fisheries' offices can sell and renew all licenses.
 In addition to Division of Marine Fisheries' license offices, some Wildlife Resources Commission agents will sell the Recreational Commercial Gear License.

 Will all Division of Marine Fisheries' license offices process license transfers?

-Any Division of Marine Fisheries' license office can process license transfers except for the License to Land Flounder from the Atlantic Ocean License.
+Most Division of Marine Fisheries' offices can process license transfers except for the License to Land Flounder from the Atlantic Ocean License.
 This license can only be transferred in the Morehead City office.

 To be eligible for licenses within a certain deadline, do the licenses need to be received by the Division of Marine Fisheries or is the postmark date adequate?